These five signs will let you know whether you are traveling down the wrong path.

 You might continuously clean your house, so it looks like a magazine ad.
 Then, a little while later, it might look like a bomb went off.
 What are your habits and your living space trying to tell you?
 It’s all about balance.
 So if anything is extreme in one way or another, there is likely something off.

-That unbalanced feeling is no fun, and it’s tough to exist in a space where it feels like you don’t know whether you are coming or going, need to give more or less, or are devoting too much energy to one aspect of your life.
+That unbalanced feeling is no fun!
+It’s tough to exist in a space where it feels like you don’t know whether you are coming or going, need to give more or less, or are devoting too much energy to one aspect of your life.

 You can reclaim the balance in your life by looking around at the more profound meaning.
 Are you working more and more hours to pay for things that do not bring you joy?
-Are you always working because you don’t want to go home?
+Do you put in extra time at work because you don’t want to go home?
 What is going on in your house that overwhelms you and is it something you can correct by changing paths?

 Imagine you work an evening shift while your kids are in school and come in earlier and earlier in the afternoon because nothing is going on at your house.
 Later, you feel guilty about being at work so much because you feel you are ignoring other areas of your life.
 Looking at how to improve your balance in your day will set you on the right path.